Scholz Opposes Drastic Increase in Germany’s Defence Budget

 Scholz, Germany’s Defence Budget, NATO

-German Chancellor Olaf Scholz has firmly rejected the call from US President-elect Donald Trump for European NATO members to raise their defence spending to 5% of their GDP.
-Speaking during his election campaign in Bielefeld, Scholz made it clear that he would maintain Germany’s commitment to NATO’s current target of 2%, citing the substantial financial burden that a 5% target would impose on the country.
+German Chancellor Olaf Scholz has firmly rejected U.S. President-elect Donald Trump’s demand that European NATO members increase their defense spending to 5% of GDP.
+During his election campaign in Bielefeld, Scholz reaffirmed Germany’s commitment to NATO’s current 2% target, highlighting the financial strain a 5% goal would place on the economy.

 Leave a Reply